-Legal Requitements for getting married in the Dominican Republic are:
+Legal Requirements for getting married on the island are:

 Birth Certificate of the bride and groom

-Proof of single unmarried status (divorce or widow(er) certificate. **10 months must have elapsed since the date of the last divorce.
+Proof of single unmarried status (divorced or widow(er) certificate. **10 months must have elapsed since the date of the last divorce.

-A photocopies of the passports for bith the bride and groom.
+Photocopies of the passports for both the bride and groom.